louieyan/r4ds-exercise-solutions/tidy.md

 In other words, with `extract()` and `separate()` only one column can be chosen, but there are many choices how to split that single column into different columns.
-With `unite()`, there are many choices as to which columns to include, but only choice as to how to combine their contents into a single vector.
+With `unite()`, there are many choices as to which columns to include, but only one choice as to how to combine their contents into a single vector.

 </div>